Dry Lining NVQ Courses

 These standards are set by Sector Skills Councils, bodies set up by Government.
 This oversees the workforce skills across the country.
 You may have heard politicians talking about “Building the skills of the workforce” – what they mean is that employers are being encouraged to get their people qualified.
 The Sector Skills Council for the Construction Sector is the Construction Industry Training Board – which everyone knows as “CITB”

-You can get the Interior Systems NVQ Level 2 in two ways with SuperSkills:
+You can get the full Dry Lining NVQ Level 2 in three ways:

 He will judge your work and skills against the National Occupational Standards.
-This will establish the “gap” between your skills and those required for the Interior Systems NVQ Level 2.
+This will establish the “gap” between your skills and those required for the Dry Lining NVQ Level 2.
 He then agrees an Individual Learning Plan with you.
-He will continue to visit you, give you on-the-job training as required and undertake assessments of your work.

 At SuperSkills we know the vast majority of our customers are looking for qualifications that can be obtained simply, quickly and conveniently.
 That’s why we are always on the end of the telephone if you want to talk about the best qualification route for you.
 Call 01845 527 445 to find out more.